Friday, March 13, 2015

 Interview with Karen Adell Scot

-Monika: Today it is my pleasure and honor to interview Karen Adell Scot.
-Miss Scot is a very diverse woman.
-She is an award-winning California high school science teacher, a movie producer, and screenwriter of feature films, a former Major in the military, a law enforcement officer, and recently a beauty queen.
-Hello Karen Adell!
+Monika: Today it is truly my pleasure and honor to interview Karen Adell Scot, a woman of remarkable depth and diversity.
+She is an award-winning high school science teacher in California, a feature film producer and screenwriter, a former Major in the military, a law enforcement officer, and, most recently, a beauty queen.
+Hello, Karen Adell!

-Karen Adell: Thank you so much for interviewing me.
-It is an honor to share a little bit of my life with your readers.
+Karen Adell: Thank you so much for inviting me.
+It is a genuine honor to share a little of my life and journey with your readers.

-Monika: You hit the headlines in December 2014 when the American media covered your coming-out story.
+Monika: In December 2014 your coming-out became a major media story across the United States, placing you unexpectedly in the public spotlight.
 Were you satisfied with the way the media covered your transition?

 Karen Adell: Absolutely not.
-I was outed against my will on the front pages of many newspapers, on over twenty local news broadcasts and then was outed on all the major American national news broadcasts and went viral on the net.
-Many stories used male pronouns and then allowed comments where others called me a “thing” and “it” even calling for me to die as some sort of filthy piece of garbage.
-Some stories about me were so bad other news stories were written using my example of how NOT to write about transgender women.
+I was outed against my will on the front pages of many newspapers, on over twenty local news broadcasts, and then on all the major American national news broadcasts, and it went viral on the internet.
+Many stories used male pronouns and then allowed comments where others called me a “thing” and an “it,” even calling for me to die as some sort of filthy piece of garbage.
+Some stories about me were so bad that other news stories were written using my example of how NOT to write about transgender women.

 At the Transgender Law Center SPARK Gala.

-Karen Adell: The students were mostly very accepting and encouraging to me.
-They gave me flowers and wrote on a huge card, wonderful kind notes to make me feel welcome.
+Karen Adell: The students were mostly very accepting and encouraging toward me.
+They gave me flowers and wrote wonderful, kind notes on a huge card to make me feel welcome.
 Most of the students have been great, although there is a small group that reflects the bigotry of their parents and will never look at or talk to me when I greet them.
-No, it is the adults of the previous generations that are the biggest problem.
+No, it is the adults of the previous generations who are the biggest problem.

-Interestingly, I was always entering my class as a woman, even before transition, because I WAS a woman.
-The only thing that changed was my presenting as real me instead of hiding.
-The kids saw immediately that I was so much happier in class and they commented on how much happier I seemed to them.
+Karen Adell: Interestingly, I was always entering my class as a woman, even before transition, because I was a woman.
+The only thing that changed was presenting as my real self instead of hiding.
+The kids immediately saw that I was much happier in class, and they commented on how much happier I seemed to them.
 They say I seem to be smiling all of the time, and I am.

-Monika: What is the present situation of transgender women in American society?
+Monika: How would you describe the overall condition of transgender women in American society today?

 Karen Adell: The situation for us is deteriorating in my opinion.
 Our suicide rate is climbing, and the rate of transgender women being violently murdered, especially transgender women of color, is horribly rising.
 Our unemployment rates are abysmal, and a huge percentage of transgender people have experienced homelessness.